georgeben/Tasker-Mobile/README.md

 # Tasker-Mobile
-A simple todo app in javascript optimized for mobile devices
+A simple todo app in javascript to demonstrate DOM manipulation

+## Features
+Add or delete taks
+Tasks are stored persistently in the phone's local storage.